tsteindl/clockify-timeular/README.md

 # clockify-timeular
-Use your timeular cube to track your time with clockify Adapated from https://github.com/pSub/hackaru-timeular
+Use your timeular cube to track your time with clockify.
+Adapated from https://github.com/pSub/hackaru-timeular

 ## Clockify API documentation